Think of an account executive.

 Reach out to opportunities that went cold: If you’re new on the job, you can start reaching out to cold opportunities instead of jumping on high dollar-valued deals right away sans any experience.

-Top 5 skills to make you a better closer
+The top 4 skills make you a better account executive

 Communication: What you say and how you say it is what seals the deal.